CosmWasm/cw-template/README.md

 [online tutorial](https://docs.cosmwasm.com/) to get a better feel of how to develop.

+This template includes [cw-orchestrator](https://docs.rs/cw-orch/latest/cw_orch/) by default.
+This library allows you to unit-test, integration-test as well as interact with your contracts on-chain using a common intuitive syntax that leverages rust type-safety to assist you throughout your development process.
+You can find the interface definitions in the [src/interface.rs](src/interface.rs) file.
+You can also find more information in the [`cw-orch` documentation](https://orchestrator.abstract.money/).

 [Publishing](./Publishing.md) contains useful information on how to publish your contract to the world, once you are ready to deploy it on a running blockchain.
 And [Importing](./Importing.md) contains information about pulling in other contracts or crates